Skip to main content

 We recommend running initial tests in your demo environment, a special account just for testing.
 It does not run live checks, with the exception of checks run with free data providers, for example, Companies House.

 When you're happy with how the demo environment works, you have the option to set up a staging environment.
-This account is used for testing checks run by data providers with which you have direct agreements.
+This account is used for testing checks run by data providers with whom you have direct agreements.
+To request a staging environment, please speak to your Sales Representative or Relationship Manager.

 Finally, we'll move everything over to your production environment.
 This is the environment that your users will eventually see.
 Before you roll out Passfort to your users, we recommend running tests in your production environment to ensure your data providers and integrations are properly configured.